quantcast/ios-measurement/README.md

 	The `labels:` parameter may be nil and is discussed in more detail in the [Event Labels](#event-labels) section under Optional Code Integrations.

-By using the `setupMeasurementSessionWithAPIKey:userIdentifier:labels:` call, it is not necessary to add the `beginMeasurementSessionWithAPIKey:userIdentifier:labels:`, `pauseSessionWithLabels:`, or `resumeSessionWithLabels:` to the code.
+By using the `setupMeasurementSessionWithAPIKey:userIdentifier:labels:` call, it is not necessary to add the `beginMeasurementSessionWithAPIKey:userIdentifier:labels:`, `pauseSessionWithLabels:`, or `resumeSessionWithLabels:` calls to the code.
 You may optionally call `endMeasurementSessionWithLabels:` at any time to explicitly end the measurement session, but this is not required.

 #### Detailed SDK Integration ####